 - Hildegard Körner, German runner

-- Jackie Fox, American bass player (The Runaways)
+- Jackie Fox, American bass player

 - Kazimierz Marcinkiewicz, Polish physicist and politician, 12th Prime Minister of Poland